mrzealot/preprocessorblog/_posts/2022-11-04-robert-greene-the-48-laws-of-power.md

 ## <a name="47"></a>**#47** -- Do not go past the mark you aimed for; in victory, learn when to stop

-**Transgression**: Cyrus achieve victory after victory during the expansion of the Persian Empire, but there was always at least one more territory to conquer.
+**Transgression**: Cyrus achieved victory after victory during the expansion of the Persian Empire, but there was always at least one more territory to conquer.
 It was enough to miscalculate just one, and after his bloody defeat, everything he had built up to that point fell apart.

 **Observance**: Louis XV changed his official mistresses quite often, something that wasn't lost on Madame de Pompadour.
-She did not, therefore, fight tooth and nail to stay on after she had grown old, but deliberately took a step backwards; and this "voluntary yielding" gave her the opportunity to keep many other threads in hand.
+She did not, therefore, fight tooth and nail to stay on after she had grown old, but deliberately took a step back; and this "voluntary yielding" gave her the opportunity to keep many other threads in hand.

 <br>

 ## <a name="48"></a>**#48** -- Assume formlessness

-**Transgression**: Sparta had trained itself to be too one-sided and rigid with its military ethos, so the it couldn't handle the influx of money and new responsibilities after defeating Athens.
+**Transgression**: Sparta had trained itself to be too one-sided and rigid with its military ethos, so it couldn't handle the influx of money and new responsibilities after defeating Athens.
 And because it wasn't used to getting used to new things, it slowly crumbled.

 **Observance**: As the embodiment of guerilla warfare (and the Chinese boardgame Go), Mao Zedong didn't ever let his men get face-to-face with the nationalist army that obviously outnumbered them.
 He stayed formless, adapted effectively to new situations... and eventually won.

 **Note**: An interesting insight is that in evolution, developing a suit of armor is almost always a dead end, because it locks the creature into a rigid form that becomes its weakness over time.
-It is much better to learn to adapt, as is shown by how the not-too-big, not-too-strong, not-too-fast, not-too-armored, and vulnerable homo sapiens has managed to subjugated every other species.
+It is much better to learn to adapt, as is shown by how the not-too-big, not-too-strong, not-too-fast, not-too-armored, and vulnerable little homo sapiens has managed to subjugate every other species.

 **Note 2**: This also includes the fossilization of our personality (especially as we age).
 It may have been the correct way of thinking in the past, but it's far from certain that it still is today.
-Now, this doesn't mean that we should blindly follow every trend or fad...
-What it does mean is that we should remain open to new things and dare to adapt our world view!
+Naturally, this doesn't mean that we should blindly follow every trend or fad...
+What it does mean, though, is that we should remain open to new things and dare to adapt our world view!

 <br>